moveit/moveit2_tutorials/doc/concepts/kinematics.rst

 Allowed Collision Matrix (ACM)
 ------------------------------

 Collision checking is a very expensive operation often accounting for close to 90% of the computational expense during motion planning.
 The ``Allowed Collision Matrix`` or ``ACM`` encodes a binary value corresponding to the need to check for collision between pairs of bodies (which could be on the robot or in the world).
 If the value corresponding to two bodies is set to ``true`` in the ACM, it specifies that a collision check between the two bodies is either not required or wanted.
-The collision checking would not be required if, e.g., the two bodies are always so far way that they can never collide with each other.
+The collision checking would not be required if, e.g., the two bodies are always so far away that they can never collide with each other.
 Alternatively, the two bodies could be in contact with each other by default, in which case the collision detection should be disabled for the pair in the ACM.